nievergeltlab/freeze3_gwas/README.md

 ## Forest plots
+06_forest_plot.sh
+User script to reformat study level sumstats and generate forest plots

     0_forest_Reformater.r
-Reformat study level summary statistics (for a select marker) to be used in forest plots
+    Job script for  Reformat study level summary statistics (for a select marker) to be used in forest plots

     0_forest_plot.r
-Generate the forest plot for a select marker
+    Job script for Generate the forest plot for a select marker

-06_forest_plot.sh
-User script to reformat study level sumstats and generate forest plots

 ## PRS
 07_prscs.sh